adamskyle/swapi-frontend-developer-test/README.md

 -   User can view a list of starships, list item should contain name, model and cargo capacity.
 -   User can see full details of selected person, planet or starship, you can ignore data containing links in the JSON response.
 -   For each listing, user can search using name to filter the list.
--   User should be able to filter based on gender in the people section (male, female, robot)
 -   Display data with pagination

 ## Nice to have